By Natalie Conway

 “Due to the Coronavirus, many people are in harsh situations,” said student Mahika Bhan.
 “Why not try to help by donating baked goods?”
 The COVID-19 crisis has compounded the stressors that many Blanchet meal guests experience, but the Baked with Care Club’s frequent contributions help to support Blanchet’s services in these difficult times.

-Swartz estimates that the club has donated more than 15 dozen baked goods so far, but the club continues to grow and each week the students are baking more.
+Swartz estimates that the club has donated more than 15 dozen baked goods so far.
+The club continues to grow as more volunteers join, and each week the students are baking more.

 “I know that giving hand-baked treats will brighten someone’s mood and make them feel better and happy,” said eighth-grader Dhanya Sriram.
 “When my friends give me hand-baked treats, I feel really happy and warm inside.”

-If you’re interested in making baked goods for Blanchet House’s guests learn more at www.BlanchetHouse.org/Food-Rescue.
+If you’re interested in donating baked goods to Blanchet House’s guests learn more at www.BlanchetHouse.org/Food-Rescue.